lammps/lammps/doc/src/Build_make.rst

 To include LAMMPS packages (i.e. optional commands and styles) you must enable them first, as discussed on the :doc:`Build package
 <Build_package>` doc page.
 If a packages requires (provided or
-external) libraries, you must build those libraries before building LAMMPS.
-Building :doc:`LAMMPS with CMake <Build_cmake>` can automate much of this for many types of machines, especially workstations, desktops and laptops, so we suggest you try it first.
+external) libraries, you must configure and build those libraries **before** building LAMMPS itself and especially **before** enabling such a package with "make yes-<package>".
+Building :doc:`LAMMPS with CMake <Build_cmake>` can automate much of this for many types of machines, especially workstations, desktops, and laptops, so we suggest you try it first when building LAMMPS in those cases.

 The commands below perform a default LAMMPS build, producing the LAMMPS executable lmp\_serial and lmp\_mpi in lammps/src:

 .. code-block:: bash